sighjs/sigh/README.md

 The first argument is used to pass information to the plugin, the subsequent arguments are passed via the `Sigh.js` file.
 This argument has the following fields:

  * stream: Bacon.js stream to adapt.
  * treeIndex: depth-first index of operator in pipeline tree.
+This can be written to in order to this to set the treeIndex for the next pipeline operation otherwise it is incremented by one.
  * watch: true if and only if the `-w` flag was used.

-Additionally `nextTreeIndex` can be used to pass the next tree index back.
-This can be used for plugins that need multiple tree indexes e.g. the glob operation uses one tree index per glob pattern.

 Assuming the plugin above is called `suffixer` it could be used in a Sighfile like:
 ```javascript